Cosmological phase transitions: from particle physics to gravitational waves, semi-analytically: Effective potential

 Leaving aside the Daisy contribution for the moment, it is clear from Eq.~(\ref{eq:explicit_HT_expansion_pot}) that, in the regime $m_{b\,(f)}(\varphi)/T\ll 1$ and assuming $m_{b(f)}\sim g_{b(f)}\varphi$ (this is always the case for classically scale invariant scenarios), one can always write the three first contributions to the effective potential from Eq.~(\ref{eq:general_effective_pot}) as a polynomial

 In the second line of Eq.~(\ref{eq:polynomial_shape_pot}) we have labeled the part of the effective potential that is expanded in the HT limit as $V_{\mathrm{HT}}$, which will ease our subsequent discussions.
-The fact that the tunneling process falls naturally in the HT limit~\cite{Kierkla:2023von}, allowing then to exploit a universal expression to compute $S_3$~\cite{Levi:2022bzt}, provides the motivation to describe $V_{\mathrm{eff}}$ as a polynomial on $\varphi$ and determine semi-analytically the thermal parameters controlling the production of GWs.
+The fact that the tunneling process falls naturally in the HT limit~\cite{Kierkla:2023von} i.e. the relevant field values for bubble nucleation satisfy $\varphi\ll T$ allowing one to exploit a universal expression to compute $S_3$~\cite{Levi:2022bzt}, provides the motivation to describe $V_{\mathrm{eff}}$ as a polynomial on $\varphi$ and determine semi-analytically the thermal parameters controlling the production of GWs.

 We note that, while the HT approximation just discussed can always be applied for $\varphi\ll T$ and for any scalar potential, the case in which SSB already happens at tree-level, as in the SM, is slightly more convoluted.
 First, the tunneling process is no longer dominated necessarily by the region near small field values $\varphi \ll T$, justifying the HT expansion.
 Additionally, scalar masses prevent a direct description of the effective potential in terms of polynomials even in the HT limit.
 We discuss some possible further approximations for this case in Appendix~\ref{app:tree-level-SSB}.